 Too much salt increases your risk of developing high blood pressure.
 Guidelines recommend that we should have no more than 6 g of salt per day.
 (Most people in the UK currently have more than this.)
 If you are used to a lot of salt, try gradually to reduce the amount that you have.
 Your taste for salt will eventually change.
 Tips on how to reduce salt include:

-- Use herbs and spices to flavour food rather than salt.
+- Use herbs and spices rather than salt to flavour food.

 - Choose foods labelled 'no added salt'.

 - As much as possible, avoid processed foods, salt-rich sauces, takeaways and packet soups which are often high in salt.